Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Troy Stats and Trends

-- Troy's games this year have gone over the total in two out of six opportunities (33.3%).
+- Troy's games this season have hit the over on two of six set point totals (33.3%).

-- Troy is 1-2 against the spread and 4-0 overall when the team notches more than 17.1 points.
+- Troy is 1-2 against the spread and 4-0 overall in games when it records more than 17.1 points.

-- When Troy amasses more than 323.7 yards, the team is 0-3 against the spread and 3-1 overall.
+- In games that Troy churns out more than 323.7 yards, the team is 0-3 against the spread and 3-1 overall.

-- The Trojans have turned the ball over six more times (10 total) than the Chanticleers have forced a turnover (4) this season.
+- This year the Trojans have turned the ball over 10 times, six more than the Chanticleers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.